Jennet Device: The Child Witness of the 1612 Pendle Witch Trials

 In practice, of course, a child of nine could be led, coached, or simply terrified into saying almost anything.
 Jennet Device named her own mother, Elizabeth Device, as a witch.
 She named her brother James.
 She named neighbours and acquaintances.
 Each name became an arrest, each arrest a potential execution.

 The trial itself took place at Lancaster on the 18th and 19th of August 1612, before judges Sir Edward Bromley and Sir James Altham.
 It was, by the standards of the time, a relatively orderly proceeding, but the standards of the time were not high.
 The accused had no legal counsel.
 They had been imprisoned for months in miserable conditions.
-They faced a court that was already inclined to believe in their guilt by the confessions that had been extracted and the testimony of witnesses, including the remarkable Jennet Device.
+They faced a court that was already inclined to believe in their guilt by the confessions that had been extracted and the testimony of witnesses, including the child witness Jennet Device.

 Nineteen people were tried in total across the Lancashire witch trials of that year; ten from the Pendle area were hanged.